FOSSEnjoyer69/QR-Maker/README.md

-Simple and fast QR Code reder and writer
+Simple and fast QR Code reader and writer